DanielJean007/GNSS-Processing/README.md

 ```
 The file `gnss_data.txt` contains a sample data that is used in the application.

+This project shows both 2D and 3D plots of the direction and heading of the GNSS module.

 ## Installation
 To install this application it is advised to create an virtual environment to install and run the python dependencies.
 You can create a new virtual enviironment for python by running the following command in a terminal (for Linux Operating Systems):